junsusong98/junha1125.github.io/artificial-intelligence/_posts/2020-05-04-seg-autoDriving1.md

 ---
 3layout: post
-title: (논문) A Brief Survey and an Application of Semantic Image Segmentation for Autonomous Driving
+title: 【Paper】 A Brief Survey and an Application of Semantic Image Segmentation for Autonomous Driving
 description: >
     Image Segmentation for Autonomous Driving 논문 리뷰 및 정리
 ---